lschoe/mpyc/README.md

 3. A few simple Windows batch files are provided in the `demos` directory.
 Also note the Windows batch files in the `docs` and `tests` directories.

-4. Directory `demos\.config` contains configuration info and key material needed to run MPyC with multiple parties.
-Windows batch file 'gen.bat' shows how to generate fresh key material for pseudorandom secret sharing and SSL.
+4. Directory `demos\.config` contains configuration info needed to run MPyC with multiple parties.
+Also, Windows batch file 'gen.bat' shows how to generate fresh key material for SSL.
 OpenSSL is required to generate SSL key material of your own, use `pip install pyOpenSSL`.

 5. To use the [Jupyter](https://jupyter.org/) notebooks `demos\*.ipynb`, you need to have Jupyter installed, e.g., using `pip install jupyter`.
 The latest version of Jupyter will come with IPython 7.0+, which supports